flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 If you’re happy with your current handset then your best option might be moving to a SIM Only plan (or to a new SIM Only plan if you’re already on one).
 This doesn’t come with a new phone, but it means the amount you pay for your monthly allowances is lower (since you’re not also paying off a phone).

-SIM Only plans are also usually shorter term, typically coming in at either 30 days or 12 months (with 12-month plans generally being the cheapest option), though other durations are sometimes available too.
+SIM Only plans are also usually shorter term, typically coming in at either 30 days or 12 months (with 12-month plans generally being the cheapest option in terms of the monthly price, if you’re happy to commit for that long), though other durations are sometimes available too.

 So you get more flexibility, and you’ll also be able to choose a different selection of allowances from the ones you currently have if you want.